 - Complete the online self-assessment quiz, which enables participants to obtain the "Dangerous Goods Shipping" certification.

 Note: Do not save a direct link to the self-assessment quiz for future use.
 This link changes with updated versions of the module.
 Therefore, previous links will not work.

 Released: June 21, 2023 | Expires: June 21, 2025

 Quiz and Credit

 To receive credit and proof of training, complete the following steps:

 - Take the Dangerous Goods Shipping Certification quiz at the end of the module.

-- You will be prompted to register and sign in to access the quiz.
+- You will be prompted to register/sign in to access the quiz.